-Students may seek off campus employment opportunities.
-Many hospitals in the East Central Illinois Region employ Lakeview College of Nursing students in a variety of positions such as: student interns, CNAs, or nurse techs.
+Students may seek off-campus employment opportunities.
+Many hospitals in the East Central Illinois Region employ Lakeview College of Nursing students in a variety of positions such as student interns, CNAs, or nurse techs.
 It is the responsibility of the hiring agency to provide a written job description and training for the position for which they have been hired.
-Students employed in an agency have the responsibility to engage in only those activities which fall within their job descriptions as nonprofessional workers (e.g. interns, aides, or techs).
-They have a responsibility to refuse to participate in activities they have not been legally licensed to perform (e.g. giving medications, assuming total responsibility for a group or patients).
+Students employed in an agency have the responsibility to engage in only those activities which fall within their job descriptions as nonprofessional workers (e.g., interns, aides, or techs).
+They have a responsibility to refuse to participate in activities they have not been legally licensed to perform (e.g., giving medications, assuming total responsibility for a group of patients).

 Employed students should be aware that:

 - the College of Nursing assumes no responsibility for their activities as employees of an agency;

 - they are personally responsible and liable for any activity they participate in while employed;

 - professional liability insurance purchased will be valid only in their student role, not in their employment role;

 - individuals not licensed in the State of Illinois to practice professional nursing who engage in such practices are doing so illegally and may be prosecuted accordingly.
 Supervision by a licensed professional nurse does not provide protection or make such actions legal;